osbuild/pr-best-practices/get_pull_requests.md

                             [--dry-run | --no-dry-run] [--quiet] [--debug]
                             [--help-md]
 ```
-Small script to return all pull requests for a given organisation, repository
+Returns all pull requests for a given organisation, repository and assignee
-and assignee Saves a `data_collection.json` to be used with `ai_reasoning.py`
+Saves a `pr_data_collection.json` to be used with following scripts.
-for further analysis.
+Alternatively the class `DataProcessor` can be used to get the data from
+within python.

 # Options
 ```